showansimkhada/fin-act/guides/Linux.md

     </body>
 </table>

-Remove the lines below if it exists in fstab
+Remove the lines below if they exist in fstab

     /dev/sr0        /media/cdrom0   udf,iso9660 user,noauto     0       0
     /dev/sr1        /media/cdrom1   udf,iso9660 user,noauto     0       0

-Once you have done this press
+Once you have done this, press

-    esc
+    esc or Ctr+C
     :wq

 [Go to table of contents](#table-of-contents)

 ## 7. Folder structure of directory /boot/efi
-This folder structure is for the EFI partition of macOS if you have separate /boot/efi partition ignore the APPLE folder rest should be similar.
-If not move the required folders to the specific directory.
-Please run ls and commands as listed in the following tables.
+This folder structure is for the EFI partition of macOS.
+If you have a separate /boot/efi partition, ignore the APPLE folder rest should be similar.
+If not, move the required folders to the specific directory.
+Please run and commands as listed in the following tables.
 <table>
     <tr>
         <th>/boot/efi</th>